 Short and longer work breaks are both beneficial.
 ‘Micro-breaks’ are 15 to 30-second breaks taken every 20-30 minutes during the workday.
 They enable you to quickly reduce muscle tension.
 Every 20-30 minutes while you’re working at your keyboard, drop your hands into your lap and take one or two deep breaths.
 Let your shoulders, arms and hands relax.
 After a few seconds, bring your hands back to the keyboard or mouse and continue working.

 Longer work breaks can include taking a trip to the printer or to get a glass of water; or walking to a colleague’s desk to discuss work issues, instead of emailing them.

 Keep yourself hydrated

-It is generally recommended that you drink at least eight glasses of water each day – around two litres.
+It is generally recommended that you drink at least 3% of your body weight in water each day – around two litres.
 (The best way to tell if you are drinking enough water is if your urine is pale in colour.)
 Working in an air-conditioned office around electrical devices such as computers can also be dehydrating, especially for your skin.
 Keep a water bottle on your desk, to encourage you to stay hydrated during work hours.

 Increase your incidental exercise at work

 Getting up and walking around is the best exercise you can get to provide a break from sitting, concentrating and using your upper body muscles.
 Try getting up around every 30 minutes at work.
 Stand up then kneel down to access low files instead of twisting your spine to access them from a seated position.
 Even getting up for a minute to pick up papers from the printer or to get some water gives your body some exercise.
 Don’t forget to take a longer walk at lunchtime!